-Anyone wishing to sign up for intramural sports may visit shopcampusrec.slu.edu and select "Intramurals."
-Click "Register" to view a list of activities currently available for registration.
+Anyone wishing to sign up for intramural sports should visit shopcampusrec.slu.edu and select "Intramurals."
+Click "Register" to view activities currently available for registration.

 The cost to play is $5 per person per sport, but participants are encouraged to purchase an Intramural Pass to play unlimited sports.
 An Intramural Pass costs $10 per semester or $15 per academic year, and can be purchased under "Memberships" on shopcampusrec.slu.edu prior to IM registration.